|

 always.

-Parade entry forms are being mailed on April 1
+Parade entry forms were mailed on April 1

 to last year's participants.

-They are due May 9.
+They were due May 9.
 The forms are available at the following links:

 Click here for the Entry form Cover Letter